run-ai/docs/docs/Researcher/Scheduling/auto-delete-jobs.md

 ## Automatic Deletion

-When starting the job, add the flag ``--ttl-after-finish duration``. duration is the duration, post job finish, after which the job is automatically deleted.
-Example durations are: 5s, 2m, 3h, 4d etc. For example, the following call will delete the job 2 hours after job finish:
+When starting the Job, add the flag ``--ttl-after-finish duration``. duration is the duration, post Job finish, after which the Job is automatically deleted.
+Example durations are: 5s, 2m, 3h, 4d etc. For example, the following call will delete the Job 2 hours after the Job finishes:

     runai submit myjob1 --ttl-after-finish 2h